ULTR-Community/ULTRA/README.md

 6. [DBGD](https://github.com/QingyaoAi/ULTRA/blob/master/learning_algorithm/dbgd.py): this model is an implementation of the Dual Bandit Gradient Descent algorithm in <a href="https://arxiv.org/abs/1503.03244">*Interactively optimizing information retrieval systems as a dueling bandits problem*</a>

-7. [NA](https://github.com/QingyaoAi/ULTRA/blob/master/learning_algorithm/na.py): this model is an implementation of the naive algorithm that directly train models with clicks.
+7. [NA](https://github.com/QingyaoAi/ULTRA/blob/master/learning_algorithm/na.py): this model is an implementation of the naive algorithm that directly train models with input labels (e.g., clicks).

 ## Click Simulation Guideline